 DGSOM UCLA - Open Forum for Dialogue

-Based on the positive feedback from our first forum, titled "Moving Beyond Despair or Words to Solidarity and Action", we plan on holding an open forum every other month during this academic year in an effort to continue to bring together Faculty, Staff and Students to discuss issues of national violence, equality, equity, race, gender, and all forms of social justice.
-We plan on using this time to develop actionable items and to develop initiatives and programs and that will help support each other here at UCLA as well as the communities we serve.
+These events provide a space to continue to bring together Faculty, Staff and Students to discuss issues of national violence, equality, equity, race, gender, and all forms of social justice.
+We plan to use this time to develop actionable items and to develop initiatives and programs that will help support each other here at UCLA as well as the communities we serve.
 We seek to create a respectful space for open conversation, and to encourage lively debate, respectful of difference.

 July 2016 - "Moving Beyond Despair or Words to Solidarity and Action"